 Thomas Booler arrived at Fremantle on the Anna Robertson on 18th December 1851 with 65 RSMs, two Lieutenants from the Royal Engineers, the ship’s crew of 20 and a good many women and children (ten of the latter born on the voyage).
 There were no convicts or pensioner guards on this voyage (4).

 Thomas was an Instructing Warder and during his eight years in Western Australia, he was assigned to convict depots Albany, York and Guildford – his role would be instructing, supervising and working on various public works.
-This was not always an easy task; working parties were not in chains but the number of prisoners was sometimes difficult to handle.
+This was not always an easy task; working parties were not in chains and the number of prisoners was sometimes difficult to handle.
 For example at Albany in July 1854, Thomas was managing six white and seven aboriginal prisoners, the latter all absconded.
 (5).
 Booler was stationed at Albany from July 1852 to December 1855.

 Thomas was a miner by trade, but sappers often played the ‘jack of all trades’.
 Six weeks after Thomas arrived, the complement of 100 in the 20th Company was complete and comprised: 25 carpenters, 20 masons, 14 miners, 11 smiths, 7 painters, 8 bricklayers, 4 collar-makers, 4 tailors, 3 wheelers, 2 coopers and 2 buglers.
 (4,6).